Stark gives 2015 James M. Hoover Lecture at Iowa State University

 Judge Duval ultimately ruled in favor of the U.S. Government and Washington Group International, Inc. in this important case.

-Slope Stability Lecture in University of Wisconsin Landfill Design Course
+Slope Stability Lecture in Wisconsin Landfill Design Course

 Dr. Stark gave a lecture titled: “Slope Stability and Seismic Considerations” in annual short course in Madison on 22 February 2013.
 This presentation described stability analyses and case histories for various landfill conditions and slopes.